Is the ‘test to stay’ program working in local schools?

 ALBANY, NY.
-(NEWS10)- Starting today, the City School District of Albany is back to in-person learning for the first time since January 5.
+(NEWS10) — Starting Tuesday, the City School District of Albany is back to in-person learning for the first time since January 5.
 The district is implementing the “Test to Stay” program recommended by the NYS Department of Health that several districts across the Capital Region have already put into place.

 Both parents and administrators are hopeful this will be a partial solution to the consistent back and forth to virtual learning.